 After been living in China for a while, most expats find it is more convenient and easier to see a doctor in China.

-Steve, a student of Keats School once shared his experience of seeing a doctor in China.
+Steve, a student of Keats School, once shared his experience of seeing a doctor in China.
 “It is fast.
 You don’t have to make an appointment for several weeks in advance.
-One of the interesting things is that before seeing the doctor, you should buy a “ticket” at a very cheap price first.
+One of the interesting things is that before seeing the doctor, you should buy a “ticket” at a meager price first.
 The treatment fee is quite reasonable as well.
 A same simple surgery will cost you much more in UK or America”.

 The “ticket” mentioned here is the receipt of registration at the clinic department of the hospital when you’re seeing a doctor in a large-scale public or private hospital.
-Different from the procedure of seeing a doctor in western society, you don’t really have to make an appointment with the doctor for several weeks in advance, but to go to the hospital in the early morning and wait in a line.
-This might be different when it comes to the top hospitals in top-tier Chinese cities, such as Beijing, Shanghai and Shenzhen.
+Different from the procedure of seeing a doctor in western society, you don’t really have to make an appointment with the doctor several weeks in advance, but to go to the hospital in the early morning and wait in line.
+This might be different for the top hospitals in top-tier Chinese cities, such as Beijing, Shanghai, and Shenzhen.
 You may have to wait for a long period of time if you intend to see a reputable doctor.
-This is a common problem of the Chinese medical system.
+This is a common problem in the Chinese medical system.
 Common people trust the public hospital much better than the regional/community hospitals and clinics.
 It leads to a result that the reputable public hospital is always crowded with patients.
-In a crowded place like this, it is also easy to get lost and confused especially when you’re not a local.
+It is also easy to get lost and confused in a crowded place like this, especially when you’re not a local.